Today only: Our favorite self-emptying robot vacuum hits new all-time low price at Amazon

 The hot new Deebot N8 Pro+ combines a powerful robot vacuum with LIDAR-based navigation and an intelligent robot mop that automatically stops mopping when it rolls over carpets and rugs.
 This model also features excellent obstacle avoidance technology and multi-floor mapping, in addition to all the other bells and whistles you would expect from a premium model like that.
 Of course, the best part is still the auto-empty station.
 It lets you use this autonomous vacuum for up to two months without even thinking about it!

 I’m beyond impressed with the new N8 Pro+.
 And now, you can finally see what all the fuss is about.
 The N8 Pro+ just got its deepest discount ever at Amazon in a one-day sale!
 The sale also includes two other models with prices starting at just $379.99.
-They’re great options too, but you should definitely spring for the self-emptying model if you can.Ecovacs Deebot N8 Pro+ Robot Vacuum and Mop with Auto-Empty Station, Superior 2600Pa Suction, L… List Price:$799.99 Price:$559.98 You Save:$240.01 (30%) Available from Amazon, BGR may receive a commission
+They’re great options too, but you should definitely spring for the self-emptying model if you can.Ecovacs Deebot N8 Pro+ Robot Vacuum and Mop with Auto-Empty Station, Superior 2600Pa Suction, L… List Price:$699.99 Price:$559.98 You Save:$140.01 (20%) Available from Amazon, BGR may receive a commission

 Here are the key takeaways: